 ANCHOR Homeschool Co-op

-Classes for the Fall 2020 semester will begin on August 10th!
 ANCHOR Homeschool membership is required to be part of the co-op.
-Classes will be available for nursery through high school on Mondays from 9:15am-12:30pm for 12 weeks.
+Classes will be available for nursery through high school on Mondays from 10am-11:15pm for approximately 12 weeks.
 Parents are expected to teach one class and assist in one class.
 Co-op Fees are $10 per child ($25 for High School Drop Off).
 NOTE: This co-op requires a commitment.
 Please only join if you know you can be present and prepared each week.

 What is Co-op?